 How Much Does Laser Treatment of Fungus Nails Cost?

-The factors that drive the costs for the use of lasers to treat nail fungus comes down to primarily these 5 factors:
+The factors that drive the costs for the use of lasers to treat nail fungus come down to primarily these 5 factors:

 - How many nails must be treated?